 - each "type" of data packet has their own peculiarities and format.

-What is sure is that the payload gets a full PEAC16×2 checksum postfix (32 bits) which is independent of the header.
+What is sure is that the payload gets a full PEAC16×2 checksum (32 bits) inside the header.
 It's the same algorithm but it's not unrolled/inlined like the header.
-Or it can reuse some code from the header to handle blocks of 16 bytes / 4 words.
+Enhancements can reuse some code from the header to handle blocks of 16 bytes / 4 words.

 Can a payload be empty ?
 Well, sure, why not, so the header is used as a "hearbeat" for example.
 Like a clock pulse.
-Then the size field is 0.
+Then the size field and payload checksum are zero.

-Otherwise the count is in 32-bit words granularity, excluding the checksum word.
-This allows block transmission of 256Ki bytes chunks if needed.
+Otherwise the count is in 32-bit words granularity (of course excluding the checksum word).
+This allows block transmission of almost 256Ki bytes chunks if needed.
 Which is a lot, sure.
 Ideal average max size would be 4K bytes or 1K words.
-But anyway : this is the abstract format that can be packetised or fragmented in any way you want (over SPDIF, UDP, pigeons, whatever).
+But anyway : this is the abstract format that can be packetised or fragmented in any way you want (over S/PDIF, UDP, pigeons, whatever).

 The keyboard's key positions are transmitted as a string of as many 16-bit values.
 There is a prefix too : the first value is an offset, or the index of the first key, to enable transposition.
 Beware of buffer overflows, of course packets that contain too many values must be rejected.